Validity proof of Lazard's method for CAD construction: Proof of Lazard's main claim

 \begin{cor} Suppose $f(x, x_n) \in \mathbb{R}[x, x_n]$ satisfies the assumption of Theorem \ref{mainthm}.
 Let $S$ be a connected subset of $\mathbb{R}^{n-1}$ in which $D$, $l$ and $t$ are all valuation-invariant.
 Then $f$ is Lazard delineable on $S$ and is valuation invariant in every section and sector of $f$ over $S$. \end{cor}

 \begin{proof} This corollary follows from Theorem \ref{mainthm} by standard arguments of semialgebraic geometry: stratifications and the curve selection lemma.

 First we note that there is a finite semialgebraic stratification $\sqcup_i {T_i} = \R^{n-1}$ such that $D$, $l$ and $t$ are all valuation-invariant on each stratum.
 Here, by definition of stratification, each $T_i$ is a connected locally closed semialgebraic subset and an analytic submanifold of $ \R^{n-1}$ and any two strata satisfy the frontier condition: if $T_i\cap \overline T_j \ne \emptyset$ then $T_i\subset \overline T_j$.
 The existence of such a stratification follows from general theory of semialgebraic sets, see e.g. Proposition 9.1.8 of \cite{BCR:98} or Proposition 2.5.1 of \cite{BR:90}.
-Actually such a stratification is provided automatically by the valuation-invariant CAD using Lazard projection, whose validity follows from Theorem \ref{mainthm}.